 Keeping track of the temperature in the vehicle during the entire duration of the transport will raise awareness of the importance of proper temperature management.
 Therefore, transporters are reminded to use the temperature chart on shipping containers and/ or ground transportation vehicles.
 These charts are very useful in recording the transportation temperature history and help identify the possible route course/ when and where the temperature chain was broken or failed/ if product quality at the destination point is not of an appropriate standard.

 3.5.
-Responsibility of damages has to be clarified
+Clarify responsibility of damages

 Products may be damaged during loading, unloading and transportation.
 Therefore the responsibility of each party or service provider at each point and stage must be clear.
-Such clarity leads to improvement in handling transportation and storage which improves or maintains quality, reduces damage and economic losses decrease.
+Such clarity leads to improvement in handling, transportation and storage which improves or maintains quality, reduces damage and decreases economic losses.

 4. Retailers

 Retailers and retailer chains adhering to the Code of Good Practice undertake to do the following:

+In this final stage of the value chain all measures taken to produce high quality products, cool them to preserve quality and nutritional value, sort, grade and pack them for nice presentation and transport and distribute them to the store, will be seen (manifested?) in the performance of products on display for the consumer.
+The result will determine the price consumers are willing to pay for the produce, the share of products wasted and in end the profitability of the store.

+It is therefore important that all the measures invested in production and along the value chain are properly taken care of at this last stage.
+Products should be carefully handled and stored and then displayed in appropriate conditions.

 4.1 Ensure proper training of staff

-Retail staff need to know fresh produce storage and handling practices and to understand its impact of poor handling on quality, shelf life and waste, consumer purchases and eventually the retailer’s profitability.
-They also need to know the urgency of selling products within their shelf-life limits.
-Therefore, staff should be trained in fresh fruit and vegetables best practices enabling them to a good knowledge of the consequences of in appropriate handling and storing the products including their continued employment.
+Retail staff need to know fresh produce storage, handling, product placement and display practices and to understand the impact of poor handling on safety and quality, shelf life and waste, consumer purchases and eventually the retailer’s profitability.
+They also need to know the urgency of selling products within their shelf-life limits and therefore the importance of applying “first in first out.
+Therefore, staff should be trained in fresh fruit and vegetables best practices enabling them to a good knowledge of the consequences of in appropriate handling and storing the products including their continued employment. [

 Handling guides per product, with guidance on appropriate temperatures, ethylene sensitivity, mixture charts and common problems may be a useful tool for this.
 The guides should highlight quality affecting key parameters and appropriate practices.

-4.2 Ensure ordered volumes meet demand
+4.2 Ensure ordered volumes meet demand [Inventory planning and control]

 The best retailer practice is to adjust your produce volumes ordered to meet demand.
 In this way products will not be required to be kept in storage or on display longer than necessary, thereby retaining their quality/marketability and reducing food loss and waste.
 A “first in first out” approach to stocking/ storage also significantly contributes to minimizing food loss and waste and economic losses.